 An introduction to the development of effective speech.
-Exercises help the student gain an understanding of how the vocal mechanism works and of how the student can use his/her voice effectively.
+Exercises help students gain an understanding of how the vocal mechanism works and of how students can use their voices effectively.

 ST 101 Oral Interpretation

 A course in the performance of literature in which the student learns to interpret and perform with integrity a literary selection.
 Attention is paid to developing effective criticism skills through the oral critique of performances given in class.